-Taped Speech Contest
+Video Speech Contest

-- 1. Members of undistricted clubs and provisional districts are invited to participate in the International Taped Speech Contest.
-Tapes must be in English. - 2.
-The Toastmasters International Speech Contest Rules are to be followed as far as they are applicable. - A. There is no area, division, district, or semifinal competition for the Taped Speech Contest, nor are there any travel allowances. - B. To enter, clubs conduct a speech contest and submit an audio cassette or CD recording of the winning speech. - 3.
-Only one taped speech per club may be submitted.
-The tape shall be made using the following procedures: - A. You may use whatever means you wish to record the contest before a live audience, but all entries must be submitted to World Headquarters on audio cassette or audio CD.
-Videotapes, data CDs, MP3s, and other media will not be accepted.
-Presentations that have been edited will not be accepted. - B. Time the speech carefully to comply with the International speech contest rules. - C. Clearly mark the audio tape and container with the participant's name and club number, and be sure to enclose a completed Speaker's Certification of Eligibility and Originality (Item 1183). - D. Tapes must be received at World Headquarters on or before 5 p.m.
+- 1. Members of undistricted clubs are invited to participate in the Video Speech Contest.
+Videos must be in English. - 2.
+The Toastmasters International Speech Contest Rules are to be followed as far as they are applicable. - A. There is no area, division, district, or semifinal competition for the Video Speech Contest, nor are there any travel allowances. - B. To enter, clubs conduct a speech contest and submit a video recording of the winning speech. - 3.
+Only one speech per club may be submitted.
+The video shall be made using the following procedures: - A. Complete and submit a Video Speech Contest Entry Form that includes a live URL linking to a video submission. - B. Include the entire speech on the video, including the introduction.
+Speeches that have been edited will not be accepted. - C. Time the speech carefully to comply with the International Speech Contest Rules.

+- D. Submit a completed Speaker's Certification of Eligibility and Originality (Item 1183) with the entry form. - E. Entry forms must be emailed to videospeechcontest@toastmasters.org and received at World Headquarters on or before 5 p.m.
 Pacific Time, March 31, to be eligible for competition.